What is Verification?

 If requesting a transcript by mail, make sure you request "Return Transcript" and enter the appropriate tax year.
 You will be asked to provide the tax filer's SSN, DOB, street address, and ZIP Code (these must exactly match the data provided on your tax return).

-Option 3: IRS Form 4506T – Must be used if you were not required to file a tax return or if you moved since filing your taxes.
-You can also use this form if you want the transcript sent directly to the College
+This form must be used if you were not required to file a tax return or if you moved since filing your taxes.
+You can also use this form if you want the transcript sent directly to the College.
+Click here to download IRS Form 4506T.

 You will be asked to verify this on the Verification Worksheet.
 Under some circumstances you may be asked to file Form 4506T with the IRS.
 The Financial Aid Office will advise you when additional documentation is required.